sferik/twitter-ruby/README.md

 ### Configuration

+The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be manipulated in place:

+    Twitter.middleware.insert_after Twitter::Response::RaiseClientError, CustomMiddleware

+Likewise, the middleware stack can be replaced in it's entirety:

+    Twitter.middleware = Faraday::Builder.new(&Proc.new { |builder|
+      # Specify a middleware stack here
+    })

-The Faraday middleware stack is now fully configurable.
-As a result, we've removed `adapter` configuration.
-If you would like to change the default adapter, you can do so in one of two ways:
+As part of these configuration changes we've removed `adapter` configuration.
+If you would like to change the adapter used, you can do so by setting Faraday's `default_adapter`:

     Faraday.default_adapter = :some_other_adapter

-or
+The adapter can also be configured as part of the middleware stack:

-    Twitter.middleware = Proc.new do |builder|
+    Twitter.middleware = Faraday::Builder.new(&Proc.new { |builder|
-      # Specify any other middleware you want to use here
+      # Specify a middleware stack here
       builder.adapter :some_other_adapter
-    end
+    })

 ### Authentication